Art Question & Answer: How to Start Selling your Art

-If you want to sell your artwork to art collectors and fine art connoisseurs, then you’ll have to be represented by a gallery.
+Let’s say you want to sell your artwork to art collectors and fine art connoisseurs.
+Great!
+You’ll probably want to be represented by a gallery.

 Getting a gallery to show your work can be tough for new artists, but it’s not impossible.
 One thing that will help is to have an entire series of work ready to show, based around a specific theme or idea.
 For more information about that, read this article I wrote on planning a series of paintings.